 - Continuous file versioning: Nasuni takes snapshots of file shares at predefined intervals and stores those snapshots as immutable versions in the cloud.

-Resilio Connect Security
+Resilio Platform Security

 Resilio protects data via security features that were reviewed by 3rd-party security experts (TPN Blu certified and SOC2 certified), such as: